Ensembl/amr-portal/frontend/src/content/usage.md

 <figure>
   <img src="/assets/images/content/howto/home-page.png" />
   <figcaption>
     Fig 1.
-A view of the Anti-microbial resistance portal home page showing links to all the sections of the portal.
+A view of the antimicrobial resistance portal home page showing links to all the sections of the portal.
   </figcaption>
 </figure>

-This will take you by default to the Phenotypic AMR data resource and a view of the antibiotics for which experimental anti-microbial resistance data is available.
+This will take you by default to the Phenotypic AMR data resource and a view of the antibiotics for which experimental antimicrobial resistance data is available.

 <figure>
   <img src="/assets/images/content/howto/image-001.png" />
   <figcaption>
     Fig 2.
-A view of the Phenotypic AMR data resource showing the antibiotics for which experimental anti-microbial resistance data and other filters for subsetting the data.
+A view of the Phenotypic AMR data resource showing the antibiotics for which experimental antimicrobial resistance data and other filters for subsetting the data.
   </figcaption>
 </figure>